MChenFK/asteroids/README.md

 # asteroids
-Asteroids game made using pygame
+Asteroids game made using pygame.
+- Use w and s to move forward or backward.
+- Use a and d to turn.
+- Use space to shoot.

 Possible future implementations:
 - Add a scoring system